Texas Tech Fires Top Women's Basketball Coaches Amid Abuse Allegations

 "We know change is difficult and that has been no different at Texas Tech.
 Some wonderful young women have decided to leave our program and pursue their dreams elsewhere. ...
 Our administration and my staff believe in the way we are building and turning this program around here.
 Our student athletes are developing a disciplined approach both on and off the court.
 I want our students, fans and alumni to know we are committed to winning championships at Texas Tech and doing it the right way through hard work, accountability and fierce determination."

-Hocutt is scheduled to speak via a video conference at 4 p.m.
+Hocutt is scheduled to speak via a videoconference at 4 p.m.
 ET.